Down syndrome: Neurological

 This syndrome causes about a third of cases of intellectual disability.
 Many developmental milestones are delayed with the ability to crawl typically occurring around 8–22 months rather than 6–12 months, and the ability to walk independently typically occurring around 1–4 years rather than 9–18 months.
 Walking is acquired in 50% of children after 24 months.

 Most individuals with Down syndrome have mild (IQ: 50–69) or moderate (IQ: 35–50) intellectual disability with some cases having severe (IQ: 20–35) difficulties.
 Those with mosaic Down syndrome typically have IQ scores 10–30 points higher than that.
 As they age, the gap tends to widen between people with Down syndrome and their same-age peers.

 Commonly, individuals with Down syndrome have better language understanding than ability to speak.
 Babbling typically emerges around 15 months on average.
 10–45% of those with Down syndrome have either a stutter or rapid and irregular speech, making it difficult to understand them.
 After reaching 30 years of age, some may lose their ability to speak.

 They typically do fairly well with social skills.
 Behavior problems are not generally as great an issue as in other syndromes associated with intellectual disability.
 In children with Down syndrome, mental illness occurs in nearly 30% with autism occurring in 5–10%.
 People with Down syndrome experience a wide range of emotions.
 While people with Down syndrome are generally happy, symptoms of depression and anxiety may develop in early adulthood.

 Children and adults with Down syndrome are at increased risk of epileptic seizures, which occur in 5–10% of children and up to 50% of adults.
 This includes an increased risk of a specific type of seizure called infantile spasms.
 Many (15%) who live 40 years or longer develop Alzheimer's disease.
 In those who reach 60 years of age, 50–70% have the disease.

 Down syndrome regression disorder is a sudden regression with neuropsychiatric symptoms such as catatonia, possibly caused by an autoimmune disease.
-It primarily appears in teenagers and younger adults.
+It primarily appears in teenagers and younger adults born with Down syndrome.